Henry Ford Assembly Line: How Processes Increased Productivity

 What was the purpose of the assembly line?

-Henry Ford was determined to lower the price of his cars and worked out all required to do this and build them more efficiently.
-He continued to attempt to figure out how to increase the factories production substantially.
+Henry Ford was determined to lower the price of his cars and worked out all that was required to do this and build them more efficiently.
+He continued to attempt to figure out how to increase the factory’s production substantially.

-The employees that masterminded his Model N (the Model T’s predecessor) cars presented and organised the parts required to create this automobile alongside each other; the under-construction auto was put on skids while dragging it down the organised line as they worked.
+The employees who masterminded the Model N (the Model T’s predecessor) cars presented and organised the parts required to create this automobile alongside each other.
+The under-construction auto was put on skids while being dragged down the organised line as they worked.

 Efficiency and Automation